 Prior to registering for classes, students should carefully plan a schedule that follows their degree plan.
-When it is necessary to add and/or drop courses during the registration period, students can make these changes online; however, students cannot drop developmental courses during this period without the assistance of an Advisor.
+When it is necessary to add and/or drop courses during the registration period, students can make these changes online; however, students cannot drop developmental or co-requisite courses during this period without the assistance of an Advisor.
 After the registration period ends, course changes must be processed through an Advisor.

 Withdrawal from All Classes